Facts about George Romero

 George Romero Biography

-Some sources list his birth year as 1940; the official site for his movie Diamond Dead, managed by his son, Cameron, lists his birth year as 1939… Another famous offbeat student from Carnegie-Mellon: Andy Warhol.
+Most sources list George Romero’s birth year as 1940; however, the official site for his movie Diamond Dead, managed by his son, Cameron, listed his birth year as 1939… Another famous offbeat student from Carnegie-Mellon: Andy Warhol.